pist0ler0/szachy/README.md

 # szachy
-It doesn't work perfectly yet.
-Especially the bicia.cpp
+It doesn't work perfectly, but it works